 The Congress has never been to the same location twice, but the policy of moving round so that people in different areas can easily attend has meant it returning to the same city more than once.
 After Coventry the 1984 Congress there was a return to Manchester, but to a different hall of residence.
 After Worcester, the Crewe half of Crewe and Alsager College was visited and then Wells Hall at Reading.
 This was the last Congress where smoking in the playing hall was allowed, and then only in one of two rooms.

 Next came two school venues: Stowe and Oakham; and then Salford in Greater Manchester.
 1991 saw Canterbury used as a dress rehearsal for the 1992 European, in which year the British was again in Nottingham.
 Then the order continues Norwich, Warwick, Felsted (run by Wanstead Club), Durham and Egham.

 Normally the local club is involved in running the event but sometimes not (Leicester ran Oakham for instance).
 The 1998 event was held at the social club of British Aerospace's factory with accommodation being booked in hotels in Chester, a change from the normal on-site stay; this actually took the Congress for the first time to Wales.
-Steve Bailey of Guildford club ran the event at Abingdon School in 1999, and Keith Osborne of Norwich ran Ipswich in 2000, despite there actually being a local club.
+Steve Bailey of West Surrey club ran the event at Abingdon School in 1999, and Keith Osborne of Norwich ran Ipswich in 2000, despite there actually being a local club.

 The Congress in 2001 returned to Wales, with the Chapter Arts Centre in Cardiff being Gerry Mills' and Geoff Cross's location, but being the capital it actually felt like Wales.
 The Congress logo involved Welsh and Chinese dragons.
 Players stayed in nearby hotels like at Chester.